I think I already said that Crostata is probably my favorite cake, and this is a crostata with a plus 🙂

 - 150 g powdered sugar

-- 2-3 tablespoons of anise liqueur (Sambuca, but I used Ouzo)
+- 2-3 tablespoons of anise liqueur (Sambuca originally, but for example Ouzo works well too)

 For the sour/morello cherries:

 - 600-700 g sour cherries

 *since I’m in Hungary I used the local Orda, which is very similar to ricotta.

 - First of all let’s prepare the pasta frolla: put in one bowl the flour (which you must previously sift two times), the sugar, the butter cut into small pieces (the butter must be cold), the yolks, the lemon skin and the salt, and start mixing all together energetically.
 The pasta frolla is ready when you have a nice round and homogeneous ball 🙂 this process should be made as fast as possible, the dough must not be worked for long time.

 - Then take the pasta, flatten it a bit, just to have about a square shape, put it in a plastic wrap and let it rest in the fridge for at least 1-2 hours, better 4-5 hours.